Supporting bilingual free-text survey and questionnaire data analysis

 Project summary

-In a modern consumer-led culture, obtaining and responding to qualitative feedback (i.e. often free-text comments/written feedback) is embedded in the professional practice of many walks of life.
-Surveys are used, for example, in staff development, professional training, product design and testing, and in various forms of service provision across the public and private sector.
+In a modern consumer-led culture, obtaining and responding to feedback is embedded in the professional practice of many walks of life.
+Surveys, for example, are used in staff development and professional training, in product design and testing, and in various forms of service provision across the public and private sector.

 Back to top